Community Batteries

 Share Community Batteries on Facebook Share Community Batteries on Twitter Share Community Batteries on Linkedin Email Community Batteries link

-To support the renewable energy transition, Ergon Energy Network and Energex are connecting community batteries across Queensland's electricity distribution network.
+To support the renewable energy transition, Ergon Energy Network and Energex are connecting network-connected batteries across Queensland's electricity distribution network.

-Building on the lessons learnt and success of the Ipswich Neighbourhood Battery Trial, we are currently rolling out a 12-community pilot of small-scale, local network-connected batteries.
+Building on the lessons learnt and success of the Ipswich Neighbourhood Battery Trial, we are currently rolling out small-scale, local Low Voltage network-connected batteries in a further ten Battery Neighbourhoods, as well as installing other community-level batteries across the state.

 This is seeing community batteries installed in Cairns North, Caloundra, Caboolture, Kallangur, Griffin, Coorparoo, Moorooka, Birkdale, and Pimpama.
-They are being funded through the Australian Government’s Community Batteries for Household Solar.
-The communities were determined by the funding guidelines.
+They are being funded through the Australian Government Department of Climate Change, Energy, the Environment and Water’s Community Batteries for Household Solar.

-As well as putting downward pressure on electricity costs, by supporting the take up of rooftop solar and reducing the pressure on the electricity grid, the batteries will help cut greenhouse gas emissions, and we're continuing to look at other community benefit sharing opportunities.
+As well as putting downward pressure on electricity costs, by supporting the take up of rooftop solar and reducing the pressure on the electricity grid, the batteries will help cut greenhouse gas emissions, as well as other community benefit sharing opportunities.

 We are engaging with stakeholders, and with the community on the sites, and the community benefits.